Click here to view a recording of our COVID WEBINAR from February 24th, 2021.

 During the Summer of 2020, over a thousand accredited residential and day camps in the United States operated safely and successfully following COVID protocols established by The American Camp Association and the Center for Disease Control.
 While the risk of contracting COVID cannot be eliminated, these guidelines will serve as the framework upon which we will modify and build our program this coming summer.

 The situation is ever evolving and Mountain Camp cannot communicate with certainty all the protocols that will be implemented at this time.
-We anticipate that these will be the most conservative policies that we will implement and we will update these procedures with the guidance of ACA, CDC and our public health department as summer approaches.
+We will update these procedures with the guidance of ACA, CDC and our public health department as summer approaches.
 Any modifications to the program will be communicated at least one month prior to the start of your camper’s session.

 Based on what camps learned last summer, here are some changes we anticipate for 2021:

-- Staff will arrive 10-14 days before campers for a longer training and will be tested after 5 days.
+- Staff will arrive 10-14 days before campers and will be tested at the beginning of staff training.
+Surveillance testing of staff will continue throughout the summer.

-- Camper drop off times will be staggered by cabins, and only campers will leave the car.
-Campers will receive a COVID and general health screening at their cars.
+- Camper drop off will be between 2-5pm, and only campers will leave the car.
+Campers will receive a health screening at their cars and be greeted by a counselor to help campers get settled into their cabin.

 - Cabins will function as pods and will do all their activities and meals together.
 This means campers will not have as much free choice of activities as in past years.
 Any interactions with other groups will be masked, distanced and outdoors (including interactions between siblings in different cabin groups).

-- Approved masks or face coverings will need to be worn at all times, outside of swimming, eating and sleeping.
+- Approved masks or face coverings will need to be worn at all times, outside of swimming, eating and while at their cabin.

 - Any camper or staff with COVID symptoms will be quarantined and tested.
 Campers will be sent home as soon as possible with any positive test results.
 Staff who test positive will remain quarantined until deemed safe by medical staff.
 Cabins of campers or staff who have been exposed will be isolated and tested and may be sent home.
 Campers sent home due to illness, COVID 19 protocols or injury will not get a refund.